goldenberg/mnistified/README.md

 MNISTified
 ==========

-MNISTified is an REST service that classifies images of handwritten digits from the MNIST dataset.
+MNISTified is a REST service that classifies images of handwritten digits from the MNIST dataset.